ltpitt/python-jupyter-image-classification/README.md

 ![png](output_3_1.png)

-## Implement Preprocess Functions
+## Preprocess Functions
 ### Normalize
-In the cell below, implement the `normalize` function to take in image data, `x`, and return it as a normalized Numpy array.
+The `normalize` function takes in image data, `x`, and returns it as a normalized Numpy array.
-The values should be in the range of 0 to 1, inclusive.
+The values are in the range of 0 to 1, inclusive.
-The return object should be the same shape as `x`.
+The return object is of the same shape as `x`.

 ```python